bloominstituteoftechnology/iOS-Sprint2-Challenge-Alternative/README.md

 Add a second view controller to IB.
 Set its type to `StudentViewController`.
 Embed it in a navigation controller.

 Add a bar button item to your main controller.
 Set it to the system Add style.
-Have it present the student view controller modally.
+Have it present the student navigation controller modally.
 Name the segue as `addNewRecord`.

 Connect the prototype cell to your view controller to present it modally.
 Name the segue `editRecord`.